 If you drink alcohol or take strong painkillers, dizziness or light-headedness may be worse.

-The effects of alcohol could be made worse while taking frusemide.
-It is not recommended that you drink alcohol while taking frusemide.
+The effects of alcohol could be made worse while taking furosemide (frusemide).
+It is not recommended that you drink alcohol while taking furosemide (frusemide).

 Possible side effects

 Tell your doctor as soon as possible if you do not feel well while you are taking this medicine or if you have any questions or concerns.

 Do not be alarmed by the following list of side effects.
 You may not experience any of them.
 All medicines can have side effects.
 Sometimes they are serious, but most of the time they are not.

 Tell your doctor if you notice any of the following: